 At times I felt helpless in dealing with this tragedy, but I feel blessed to have

-a wonderful support system in my husband, son, family, friends and rabbis.
+a wonderful support system in my husband, son, family and friends.

 They have supported and comforted me, during the most difficult time of my